mrcgrtz/dotfiles/README.md

 ### Add custom commands without creating a new fork

 If `~/.extra` exists, it will be sourced along with the other files.
-You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.
+You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you do not want to commit to a public repository.

 My `~/.extra` looks something like this: